When you’re buying a house, the final walk-through is your chance to inspect the home and make sure there are no surprises before you move in.

 Who Attends the Final Home Walk-Through?

-Your agent or Realtor will be your teammate on the final home walk-through.
+Your real estate agent or Realtor will be your teammate on the final home walk-through.
 Lean on their experience and expertise to thoroughly check out the home.
-The seller and seller’s agent typically don’t attend the final walk-through, so you and your real estate agent will have privacy and the ability to take your time.
+The seller and their agent typically don’t attend the final walk-through, so you and your real estate agent will have privacy and the ability to take your time.

 What To Look For at the Final Home Walk-Through